Box Locking

 ```bash theme={null}

-lager boxes lock --box lab-box
+lager boxes lock --box my-lager-box

 # Output:

-Box 'lab-box' locked by alice at 2026-03-20T14:30:00Z
+Box 'my-lager-box' is locked by alice

 ```